|

 to conduct pruning operations that couldn’t be done on dry land.

-the “rear admiral” were afloat within minutes.
-Our first assignment
+“rear admiral” were afloat within minutes.
+Our first assignment was to

-was to tie a rope to the dead sheep which was floating in the pond.
-It was a
+tie a rope to the dead sheep which was floating in the pond.
+It was a tad

 successfully looped around a limb of the unfortunate ex-sheep.
 We then hoiked the rope at the land-lubbers and let them deal